softwaredesign-uandes/architecture-reviews/ipfs/evolution.md

 - Brings stability to connections.
 - A lot of cost wasted rewriting the most of the module DHT.

-# ADR 2: QUIC by default - Release 0.6.0
+# QUIC by default - Release 0.6.0

 ## Context